mrhappyma/userexedotme/content/posts/why-i-dont-like-apple.md

 {{< youtube rwgpTDluufY >}}

 ## Just being stupid
-They litterally put time and effort into making their products worse.
+They literally put time and effort into making their products worse.
 Why, Apple?

 ### Example 1: You can't remove the power cord on a $1800 display?
 {{< youtube ogmJhOAZvkU >}}